 The History of the Bunker

 The bunker on Pallasstraße was built in 1943 during World War II.
 Its purpose was clear: to protect the residents of Berlin from the massive bombings by the Allies.
-Its walls, up to 3 meters thick, provided reliable shelter for hundreds of people.
+Its walls, up to 3 meters thick, provided a reliable shelter for hundreds of people.

 Life Next to the Ghost of the Past